kyonofx/mlcgmd/README.md

 ## Train a CGMD simulator

 The training configurations, including default hyperparameters can be found at [graphwm/conf](./graphwm/conf).
 These hyperparameters produce the results reported in our paper, but may not be optimal as we did not do extensive tuning.
-We trained all models with a single GPU and it takes 3-4 days for the single-chain polymer dataset and 7-10 days for the battery dataset.
+We trained all models with a single GPU and it takes ~1 day for the single-chain polymer dataset and 7-10 days for the battery dataset.
 Multi-GPU training is available (cf. [Tips](https://github.com/kyonofx/mlcgmd/tree/main#tips)) and will likely reduce training time.

 Train a model with the [default configurations for the single-chain polymer dataset](./graphwm/conf/train.yaml) with the command: